Superformula/mobile-test/documentation.md

 - To run the application, execute `make get`

 ## Features 🎯
-- Home Page
+- Home page
 - QR Code page
-- QR Code Scan Page
+- QR Code Scan page
-- Auto refresh Strategy
+- Auto refresh strategy

 # API
 - I built a simple API using Dart Frog to get the `/seed` endpoint.
 This API can be found in: [QR Server](https://github.com/dionesxxx/qr_server)